apple patient

 How to back up the data of your iPhone, iPad or iPod touch under iOS 13 or iPadOS

-Before you start the deletion process, you should of course back up your iOS device first.
-The easiest way to do this is to back up your data in iCloud.
-If someone uses the iCloud backup as standard, they should at least have a partially up-to-date data backup, as the iOS device usually updates the backup at night - assuming the iPhone, iPad or iPod touch is on the WiFi network and connected to the power supply.
-To have a really up-to-date backup, we should therefore create a manual backup.
-And this is how it works.
-Make sure that your iPhone, iPad or iPod touch is on the WiFi network and ideally connected to the power cable.
+Before you begin the deletion process, you should of course back up your iOS device first.
+The easiest way to do this is to create a backup in iCloud.
+If someone uses iCloud backup by default, they should at least have a partially up-to-date data backup, as iOS devices usually update their backups overnight – provided the iPhone, iPad, or iPod touch is connected to a Wi-Fi network and a power cable.
+To have a truly up-to-date backup, we should create a manual backup.
+Here's how: Make sure your iPhone, iPad, or iPod touch is connected to a Wi-Fi network and ideally plugged in.
 Now open the settings of your iOS device and navigate to the area with your name (Apple ID) at the top.
-Now tap on "iCloud" and scroll down a little further to the menu item "iCloud Backup".
-From here you can start a manual backup using the command "Start backup now".
-Depending on the amount of data, the backup may take a while - please wait until the process is completely finished.
+Now tap on "iCloud" and scroll down a bit to the menu item "iCloud Backup."
+From here, you can start a manual backup by selecting "Start Backup Now."
+Depending on the amount of data, the backup may take some time – please wait until the process is completely finished.

 Note – If you prefer a local backup on your PC or Mac, you can of course go that route too.
 If you want to create an iOS backup on your Mac under macOS Catalina, you can find out here how to do this.
 If you are using an older Mac operating system or another PC, you will find a suitable step-by-step guide here.